anthonyss09/BarKeeper/README.md

 ## Welcome to BarKeeper!

-This is an app where you can create, store and update bar recipes and update inventory!
+This is an app where you can create, store and update bar recipes AND update inventory!

 You and your team will have easy access to all recipes and product information.
 You can even keep track of all inventory.
 Enjoy!

 ## Steps of build...